ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 #
 ## Art output relais  heat & cool or single relais

-i think this double relais is optical isolated switched
+the double relaiscoil is optical isolated swithed by optocoupler

-the single relais is switched by transistor
+the single relaiscoil is switched by transistor

 GND=GND